Exploring Singularities in point clouds with the graph Laplacian: An explicit approach: Acknowledgments

 \section{Acknowledgments}

 The first author was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 The second author was supported by the Swedish Research Council grant dnr: 2019--04098.
+The authors would like to thank the anonymous reviewers for their valuable comments and suggestions which helped to improve the quality of the paper.